Rigidity and stability of spheres in the Helfrich model: Introduction

-as the energy per unit area.
+as the energy per unit area of a lipid bilayer or membrane.
 The constants $k_c$ and $\overline{k}$ are the bending moduli.
 It is argued in \citet{MH90,DKS90} that $k_c$ is small and positive.
 We shall see shortly that the exact value of $\overline{k}$ is not important for our investigations here (in \citet{S97} it is even set to zero).
 The spontaneous curvature $c_0$ on the other hand is a critical component of the model.
 It was found, based on experimental data of \citet{EF72}, to approximately satisfy $c_0 = -0.74\,\mu m^{-1}$ under the assumptions that the membrane is a typical human erythrocyte and normal physiological conditions are in place (see \citet{DH76,DH76p2}).
-Supposing the membrane is represented by a smooth isometric immersion $f:\Sigma\rightarrow\R^3$ of a two-dimensional closed differentiable manifold $\Sigma$, this gives rise to the energy functional
+For more details on values for these and other parameters we refer to the Remark after Theorem 1.